-Samford University's Department of Social Work is a distinctively Christian learning community that prepares graduates for lives of service as advanced social workers who promote wholeness, healing and reconciliation.
-In this department, students will find many exciting learning opportunities—from courses taught by highly trained, articulate social work scholars and practitioners to field placement opportunities in various fields of practice locally, nationally and around the world.
+In this department, students will find many exciting learning opportunities—from courses taught by highly trained, articulate social work scholars and practitioners to field placement opportunities in various fields of practice here at home and around the world.

 Samford has gone beyond my expectations.
 I came into the program thinking it would be like my undergraduate program, but I found that the classes are small and the teachers are so focused on getting you the information you need in a way that challenges how you think.Melanye Morris, Master of Social Work ‘18, School of Public Health